Council Tax Valuation Bands

 If this does not apply to you, you can still ask the VOA to review your council tax band, but you will need to provide strong supporting evidence showing why you believe your property is in the wrong band.

-If you are unable to access the website and need further guidance or advice, you can call the Valuation Office Agency on 03000 501501.
+If you are unable to access these resources and need further guidance or advice, you can call the Valuation Office Agency on 03000 501501.

 If you do make a challenge it is important that you continue to pay your Council Tax whilst you are waiting for the Valuation Office Agency to make a decision.